Shyamuday/rustro/OPTION_TRADING_BOT_FLOW_ENHANCED.md

 ### 12.8 Documentation & API Differences

-- **Document Angel One API endpoints** and differences from Kite for future maintainability.
+- **Document Angel One API endpoints** and data models for future maintainability.
 - **Update all code references** and examples to Angel One API.

 ---